k-capehart/blog/content/projects/web-browser-homepage.md

 title = 'Web Browser Homepage' date = 2024-06-06T15:17:14-04:00
 weight = 17
-description = "A simple webpage to be used the home tab in a browser" tags = ['homepage', 'browser homepage', 'web browser homepage'] pageName = 'web-browser-homepage' icon = 'web'
+description = "A simple webpage to be used as a browser home tab" tags = ['homepage', 'browser homepage', 'web browser homepage'] pageName = 'web-browser-homepage' icon = 'web'